 Staff should consider the examples above when deciding whether their concern is of a whistle-blowing nature.
-Consider whether the incident(s) was illegal, breached statutory or school procedures, put people in danger or was an attempt to cover any such activity up.
+Consider whether the incident(s) was illegal, breached statutory or school procedures, put people in danger or was

 Staff should report their concern to a member of the SLT.
 If the concern is about a member of the SLT or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to Chair of Governors.